dvargo22/my-work/README.md

 # My Work

-This repository contains case studies and writing samples of my technical writing and UX writing.
+This repository contains case studies of my technical writing and UX writing.

 To learn more about me, my background, and my documentation process, check out my [homepage](https://github.com/dvargo22).